maurymarkowitz/RetroBASIC/README.md

 `--print_statistics`, `-p`: send a selection of statistics to the console
 `--write_statistics`, `-w`: write the statistics to the named file in a machine readable format

-If you wish to use RetroBASIC to simply check syntax or collect statistics, use the -n and -p switches.
+If you wish to use RetroBASIC to simply check syntax or collect statistics, use the `-n` and `-p` switches.

-Short options with no parameters can be ganged, for instance, -unp.
+Short options with no parameters can be ganged, for instance, `-unp`.

 ## Building RetroBASIC

 The RetroBASIC interpreter is written for lex/yacc/c and is normally compiled with flex/bison.
 It has no external dependancies, although cygwin is required for compiling on Windows.
 A makefile is included that should run on almost any Unix-like system, including macOS.
-Simply:
+In your terminal, navigate to the RetroBASIC folder you downloaded and extracted, and:

 ```make all```